Expert Analysis, Valuation and Due Diligence Supporting Technology Transactions, Mergers and Acquisitions

 It is vital for modern technology companies to develop strong merger and acquisition strategies.
 Our M&Aa advisory team has helped dozens of small and large companies complete their IP Portfolios and technology acquisitions from initial idea through final signatures at the close of their deal.
-Our expert due diligence has resulted in the ability of our clients to accurately assess value and make strong business cases based on high technology during the m & a process.
+Our expert due diligence has resulted in the ability of our clients to accurately assess value and make strong business cases based on high technology during the M&A process.

 Mergers and acquisitions usually involve many aspects of intellectual property.
 If a transaction involves a private company, many times there will not be reliable IP-related information.
 This sets an even higher priority on the depth of the technology assessment.
 Whether a private or public company, the acquirer must complete extensive due diligence on the seller’s intellectual property.

-As one of the fastest-growing merger and acquisition firms, we pride ourselves on our advanced m&a technology assessments.
+As one of the fastest-growing merger and acquisition firms, we pride ourselves on our advanced M&A technology assessments.
 We understand that these assessments are very important as they drive decisions like merging and acquiring companies for intellectual property purposes.
 Let us help you with your merger and acquisition technology needs.
 The services we provide in this area include: IP Evaluation, IP Valuation, Technology Transfers, M&A Support, IP Landscaping, Road Map Strategy, Industry Analysis, and Project Management.